kcaisley/frida/spectre/tspice_to_spectre.md

 ```

-# Manual fixes:

-1. The capacitor model is called `capacitor` and must be lower cased, else you get this error:
+9. The capacitor model is called `capacitor` and must be lower cased, else you get this error:

 ```
 ERROR (SFE-23): "SB_saradc8_radixN.scs" 580: The instance `Capacitor_3' is referencing an undefined model or subcircuit, `Capacitor'.
 Either